Denchidlo/llm-inference-server/README.md

         ```

         Example above performs convertation of bloom-1b1 to onnx format using optimum cli. `bloom_onnx/` here is output dir, where converted model is stored.
+        For more examples and quantization refer to [original guide](https://github.com/huggingface/optimum#onnx--onnx-runtime).

     - tensorrt-llm

         Script for building llama-like model engine can be found [here](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/llama).
         Further actions are done from `examples/llama/` directory in Tensorrt-llm repo.
         Clone model repo: